 During the course of operations, the School District has activity between funds for various purposes.
+Interfund reimbursements are utilized throughout the year in order to appropriately allocate indirect costs.
 Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.

-Furthermore, certain activity occurs during the year involving transfers of resources between funds.
+Furthermore, certain activity occurs during the year involving transfers of resources between funds, typically as transfers in and out of certain funds.
 In fund financial statements, these amounts are reported at gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities column.